-Before you write your first college essay, you will learn a lot of rules and acceptable practices that will stick with you throughout your academic experience.
+Before you write your first college essay, you will learn English tenses with lot of rules and acceptable practices that will stick with you throughout your academic experience.
 Some of these do’s and don’ts vary from one institution to the other, but most are universal.

 The reality is that some of these ideas and practices are myths.
 Seven of the most popular college writing myths are debunked below.

 The Five-Paragraph Essay Format Is a Perfect Template for All Essays

 The five-paragraph essay format is emphasized in every AP English class.
 The introduction, body paragraph and conclusion is said to be the best template for all academic writing.

 The truth is, the function should always dictate form when it comes to college writing.
 The number of paragraphs, length of your essay, and placement of your thesis should be determined by what you want the paper to accomplish.

 Therefore, you will not always adhere to the standard, five-paragraph essay format while writing essays in college.

 You Must Have an Airtight Thesis Before You Begin Writing